syroma/pythonBoto3_AWStools/README.md

 ## Schedule

 By default, the script checks the website's availability every 5 minutes.
 You can modify this interval on [line 185](#).

+## Note

+This was a demo made to explore handling multiple machines but as of now only handles the first machine found with the tag "environment" "production"